Warm roof conversion

 To finish, lightweight tiles are supplied in a style and colour of your choosing.
 You have a choice of slate effect PVC tiles that are a fantastic alternative to real slate, or a lightweight steel tile which has an extremely hard wearing surface.

 Watch the transformation in this short video.
-This was completed in testing weather conditions over 1.5 days. the speed of which this went up to a watertight point meant that disruption to the room/house was at a minimum and the rain didn’t affect things too badly.
+This was completed in testing weather conditions over 1.5 days.
+The speed of which this went up to a watertight point meant that disruption to the room/house was at a minimum and the rain didn’t affect things too badly.

 If you need more information on a Warm Roof Conversion or would like a quote on one please fill out the below form.
+You can download a Sentinal brochure here also.